 Drones create a new visual paradigm made possible by safely flying high quality cameras to almost any desired vantage point.

 Below is a small sampling of the various aerial possibilities we offer.

 Harness your memories TODAY!
 This is special category that's often overlooked - or not even considered - but yet very dear to everyone's hearts.
 As much as we don't like to admit it we all get older.
 Retirement homes have to be looked into, lifelong homes and beloved cottages have to be sold and forgotten, and family members and friends pass on.
 Our cherished memories fade.
 Call us to fly around (and in) that cottage wonderland you grew up with NOW.
-Picture your parents - years from now - waving at the camera from their favourite beachside chairs.
+Picture watching your parents, grandparents, aunts and uncles - years from now - waving at the camera from their favourite beachside chairs.
 Call us to help you harness your treasured and lasting memories TODAY!

 We can help you analyze your crops to see where problems might develop.

 From multi-million dollar projects to single family homes, our aerial flexibility is without a doubt the best tool for real estate agents and developers.
 From taking stunning general views of your properties to zooming in on important selling features, let GREAT DRONE VIDEOS transform your marketing possibilities.
 How about showing your potential clients the exact view they will have while driving up their driveway or from their balcony before the condo complex is built?